ubc-cirrus-lab/unfaasener/README.md

 To set up the dependencies for the tool simply run the following script:
 > **_NOTE:_**  In case of leader failure, the leaderFailure variable in the setup.sh needs to be set to 1 (```leaderFailure=1```) in order to retrieve host logs from the datastore.

+> **_NOTE:_**  Ensure that you have [Julia](https://julialang.org/downloads/platform/) installed before running the setup script, as the default solver is implemented in Julia.
+Julia's solver offers superior performance, particularly for larger workflows or a higher number of offloading hosts.
+Nonetheless, you retain the flexibility to switch to the Gekko solver by adjusting the settings within the [rankerConfig.ini](https://github.com/ubc-cirrus-lab/unfaasener/blob/main/scheduler/rankerConfig.ini).
 ```
 ./setup.sh
 ```